WFH Posture Guide: How to Sit Correctly (and Stick to It)

 My lower back hurts after 2 hours.
 What's wrong?

 Likely: (1) no lumbar support, (2) chair height wrong, or (3) pelvis tilted backward (posterior tilt) from a too-soft seat.
 Start with lumbar support — a rolled towel works as an immediate test.
+If a cushion fixes it, you've found the problem and a proper chair will fix it permanently.

 Are ergonomic chairs worth the price?

 For 6+ hour/day sitting, yes.
-The difference between a $200 branch chair and a $50 office chair is measurable in back pain frequency.
+The difference between a $200 Branch chair and a $50 office chair is measurable in back pain frequency.
 The diminishing returns above $600 are real too — a refurbished Steelcase Leap at $450 beats a new $1,200 Aeron for most people.

 Does monitor height really matter that much?